 A dark blue denim dress was hugging his form.

 "I don't look weird?"

-    He had asked me to come over that afternoon, tellin' me he had something to ask me, and then I found him lookin' like that (like, you know, stunning) and he asked me what I thought about it.
+He had asked me to come over that afternoon, told me he had something to ask me, and then I found him looking like that (like, you know, stunning) and he asked me what I thought about it.

 I didn't ask him why he was dressing up like that.
 It wasn't important.

 He was asking me how that outfit looked on him so I simply gave an answer.